andreavecchi1996/ecommerce_customer_ltv_analysis/README.md

 ---
 ### Data Structure & Initial Checks
-This analysis uses four tables from Fecom Inc.'s CRM: customer_list, orders, order_items, and products, with a total row count of roughly 300k records.
+This analysis uses four tables from Fecom Inc.'s BigQuery CRM: customer_list, orders, order_items, and products, with a total row count of roughly 300k records.

 <img width="656" height="598" alt="Image" src="https://github.com/user-attachments/assets/0a826770-15af-48c9-a48c-02ab8cdf0881" />

+Before analysis, the BigQuery tables were loaded into Jupyter notebooks to verify correct data ingestion and format.
+Quality checks and initial SQL queries for exploration are included in the notebook in the [Data Selection](ecommerce_customer_ltv_analysis.ipynb#data-selection) section.